 This measure, too, exhibits a normal distribution.
-The values range from -106% to 129%, with a median value of -3% - meaning that the median company saw pay changing at a trend rate approximately 3 percentage points higher than the performance trend.
+The values range from -106 percent to 129 percent, with a median value of -3 percent - meaning that the median company saw pay changing at a trend rate approximately 3 percentage points higher than the performance trend.